p-duke/bonobos-code-challenge/README.md

 __Testing:__
 I tested the models for basic validations and associations with the help of FactoryGirl (now apparently called FactoryBot since October 2017) and Shoulda Matchers.
-I decided to test the controllers with "request" specs instead of controller specs which I learned is recommended by both the Rails and Rspec core team because it "makes requests with a thin wrapper around Rails’ integration tests, and are designed to drive behavior through the full stack, including routing."
-I included a JSON requst helper to parse response body.
+I decided to test the controllers with "request" specs instead of controller specs which is recommended by both the Rails and Rspec core team.
+I also included a JSON request helper to parse the response body.

 For the request specs I chose to only test GET index and show routes since that's all the current challenge required.